biowpn/GoBattleSim/README.md

 ## Build

-The simulator engine part of GoBattleSim is written in C++ and compiled into [src/GBS_Engine.wasm](./src/GBS_Engine.wasm).
-If you want to build it from source, you need [emscripten](https://emscripten.org/) as well as the following modules:
+The simulator engine part of GoBattleSim is [src/GBS_Engine.wasm](./src/GBS_Engine.wasm).
+You need [emscripten](https://emscripten.org/) to build it from the sources:

 - [GoBattleSim-Engine](https://github.com/biowpn/GoBattleSim-Engine.git)

 - [GameSolver](https://github.com/biowpn/GameSolver.git)

-Place the above modules on the same directory level as this repository.
+Place the above repositories on the same directory level as this repository.

 Make sure `em++` is available from command line.
 Then run the script: